mustaffa-hussain/CRUD_app/README.md

 _____
 `/updateproduct` -PATCH <br>
     The endpoint to update entry in DB.<br>
     You can update the entries in db by sending.
-Send the JSON of 'which' and 'new' in the body of request.
+Send the JSON of 'which' and 'new' in the body of request. <br>
-    Key -> which is used to identify the document in db that is to be updated. key -> new is used to update the entry
+    Key -> which is used to identify the document in db that is to be updated.<br>
+    key -> new is used to update the entry

     An example json :